mozilla/experimenter/.github/ISSUE_TEMPLATE/cirrus-onboarding-request.md

 ---

 **What is the name of the app that will be using Cirrus?
 This will be used as a prefix in your Cirrus request path, ex. `/monitor/v2/features/`**

 Ex. monitor

 **Where is the nimbus feature manifest?**

 Ex. https://github.com/mozilla/blurts-server/blob/main/config/nimbus.yaml

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Add any other context here.

 **Instructions for Nimbus Team**
 - add new application support to the experimenter and notify the Nimbus team in #ask-experimenter on Slack.